MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Permissions

-Different web pages may ask you for permissions to access some privileged resources, such as geolocation sensor, camera, and microphone.
-By using the WebView2 permissions APIs, your host app can programmatically respond to permissions requests and/or replace the default permissions UI with its own UI.
+Different webpages may ask you for permissions to access some privileged resources, such as geolocation sensor, camera, and microphone.
+Your host app can programmatically respond to permissions requests and can replace the default permissions UI with its own UI.

 ##### [.NET/C#](#tab/dotnetcsharp)